 Read our complete guide on insurance & healthcare in the UAE

-There are four types of banks in the UAE: commercial, industrial, merchant, and Islamic.
-Non-native residents may open accounts in each of these banks, but only after receiving a residence visa.
 Expats without a residence visa, such as during the visa processing time, may only open a savings account.
-Some banks will offer ATM cards with a savings account so that expats have easy access to their money.
 If an expat wants to, they can get around this stipulation by opening an account with an international bank that is available both in the UAE and their home country.
+You can also use your international card for financial transactions in the country.
 Some of the best banks and easily accessible bank accounts in the UAE are international banks.

 Read our complete guide on banking & taxes in the UAE